tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 during the university, and I used it to learn much of what I know today.

-I bought it for about $110 in early 2016 when it had a "discount" (it was cheapened about $30 a few months later I bought it 😒).
+I bought it for about $110 in early 2016 when it had a "discount" (it was cheapened about $30 a few months after I bought it 😒).
 It was a low-end (the best of the worst) that I could afford with all my current savings.
 It was a good decision ✔.
 I was in a hurry to get a phone.